QusaiSabri/guess-countries-flags/README.md

 This is a simple project using an API that provides countries data, see how many flags you know!

-Theis project was built using React Js. <br>
+This project was built using React Js. <br>

 Check it out here [Live Demo](https://qusaisabri.github.io/guess-countries-flags/)